 In the current article we introduce a new toolkit for eye-data processing and analysis called "*eyetools*", which takes the form of an R package.
-R packages (like R itself) are free to use without licence and are therefore available for any user across the world.
+R packages (like R itself) are free to use without licence and are therefore available for users across the world.
 The package provides a (growing) number of functions that provide an efficient and effective means to conduct basic eye-data analysis. *eyetools* is built with academic researchers in the psychological sciences in mind, though there is no reason why the package would not be effective more generally.
 The functions within the package reflect steps in a comprehensive analysis pipeline, taking the user from initial handling of raw eye data, to summarising data for each period of a procedure, to the visualisation of the data in plots.
-Since the pipeline is contained within the one package, it does not rely on external software, which ensures easy reproducibility of any analyses.
+Since the pipeline is contained within the one package, it is not reliant on external software, which enables easy reproducibility of any analyses.
 Importantly, the functions are simple to use, ensuring that the package will be beneficial for researchers who are unfamiliar with eye data analysis.
 It should also appeal to researchers accustomed to working with eye data in other environments who wish to transfer to working in R.

-*eyetools* is, of course, not the only package in R that allows users to work with eye data.
+*eyetools* is, of course, neither the first nor the only package in R that allows users to work with eye data.
 A recent survey of CRAN (The Comprehensive R Archive Network) identified six other packages that offer relevant functions for the analysis of eye data. **eyeTrackr**, **eyelinker**, and **eyelinkReader**, all offer functionality for data only from experiments that have used 'EyeLink' trackers (S-R Research).
 In contrast, eyetools provides functions that are hardware-agnostic, relying on a format of data that can be achieved from any source.
-The **eyeRead** package is designed for the analysis of eye data from reading exercises.
+The **eyeRead** package is designed for the specific analysis of eye data from reading exercises.
 The **emov** package offers a limited set of functions and is primarily designed for fixation detection, using the same dispersion method employed in eyetools.
 Finally, **eyetrackingR** is perhaps the most comprehensive alternative package available on CRAN. eyetrackingR offers a large suite of functionality and, like eyetools, can be applied across the entire pipeline.
 It has functions for cleaning data and various plotting functions, including analysis over time.
 It does not feature algorithms regarding the detection of events such as saccades or fixations.
-This limits the ability to conduct more bespoke analysis steps and it means that analysis needs to be conducted on raw data.
+This limits the ability to conduct bespoke analysis steps and it means that analysis needs to be conducted on raw data.
 This is disadvantageous both in terms of computing time and in the open sharing of data (event data are an order of magnitude smaller in size than raw data).

 | Package | Hardware-agnostic | Data Import | Data processing | Identifies events | Plotting | Inferential Analysis |